jamietanna/sarahseewhy.github.io/_posts/2012-10-31-so-long-academia.md

 Just kidding.

-I’ve made the decision to leave academia, to leave history. <!-- more --> I’ve declined to do a PhD and am trailblazing to who knows where.
+I’ve made the decision to leave academia, to leave history.
+I’ve declined to do a PhD and am trailblazing to who knows where.

 This is terrifying.